luckynvic/QActivityLog/README.md

                         // table name
                          'logTableName'=>'trn_activity_log',

-                       // level a
-                       nd category that will used in log message 'levels'=>'action',
+                       // level and category that will used in log message 'levels'=>'action',
                        'categories'=>array('Backend'),